Admission based on three criteria

 No rights can be derived from this list.
 The admission officer checks each individual study programme (including the BSc- or MSc-degrees mentioned above) on sufficient courses on nutrition, human physiology and research methodology.

 Students with other bachelor's degrees can be admitted based on the actual courses in their BSc (or MSc) programme and/or relevant work experience.
 Please ask the programme team for possibilities: firstname.lastname@example.org.

-Please check the WU International Credentials Evaluation Guidelines for details on how your national degree system translates for our admission requirements.
+Please check the WU International Credentials Evaluation Guidelines for details on how your national degree system translates to our admission requirements.

-When the grading of your programme has been done in a different way and you're not sure how to relate this to the 70% GPA requirement, please contact the Student Service Centre via email@example.com.
+When the grading of your programme has been done in a different way and you're not sure how to relate this to the requirement, please contact the Student Service Centre via email@example.com.